Updated: July 1, 2014

 - Review and approve policies regarding CEO and other executive officer compensation.

-- Serve as the "Committee" established to administer the Company’s equity-based and employee benefit plans, and perform the duties of the Committee under those plans.
+- Serve as the "Committee" established to administer the Company’s equity-based compensation plans, and perform the duties of the Committee under those plans.
 The Compensation Committee may delegate those responsibilities to senior management as it deems appropriate.

 - Appoint and remove plan administrators for the Company’s retirement plans for the Company’s employees and perform other duties that the Board may have with respect to the Company’s retirement plans.